PROJECT GREEN BEARD

 PARTNERS AND SUPPORTING ORGANIZATIONS

-Savage keeps all of production in-house, from design to printing and sewing.
+VII keeps all of production in-house, from design to printing and sewing.
 More recently, they've launched GreenLine, using fabric made from 100% recycled plastic bottles.
-We've partnered with Savage for their commitment to sustainability and reducing our carbon footprint.
+We've partnered with VII for their commitment to sustainability and reducing our carbon footprint.

-PGB rotates organizations that receives profits off of sales from our branded jerseys and Savage Ultimate helps us get that done!
+PGB rotates organizations that receives profits off of sales from our branded jerseys and VII Ultimate helps us get that done!

 BAWT works with adults in the SF Bay Area community to instill skills so that they may inspire youth to explore outdoor spaces.

 We work with BAWT to raise greater awareness of their programs and their commitment to equitable access to outdoor spaces and bettering the community.

 SPILL YOUR GUTS: THE JUICY DETAILS ABOUT THE MICROBIOME

 Everyone already knows how the old saying goes -- we are what we eat -- but really we are what our microbiome digests.
 So let’s begin our digestion of what we know about the microbiome.

 WHAT influences the microbiome?
 Everything: from age, diet, medications, pets, friends, family and roommates.